pbertain/wnbapuff/README.md

 ## Scripts API

+The individual scripts use the WNBA API via SportsBlaze (recommended) or RapidAPI (legacy support).
+The scripts automatically detect which API to use based on your environment variables:

+- If `SPORTSBLAZE_API_KEY` is set, it will use SportsBlaze API
+- If `WNBA_API_KEY` is set, it will use RapidAPI (legacy)
+- If neither is set, it will show an error message

-The individual scripts use the WNBA API via RapidAPI.
-You may need to update the API key in the scripts if it expires.
+You may need to update the API key in your `.env` file if it expires.

 ## Improvements Made